ArkCase/ark_helm_charts/docs/External_Services.md

     # reflection on the database connectivity)
     numberone:

       # The name of the database.
-If not given, defaults to the schema name
+If not given (or empty), defaults to the schema's symbolic name
       database: "dbone"

       # The username to connect as.
-If not given, defaults to the database name
+If not given (or empty), defaults to the database name
       username: "first"

       # The password to connect with.
-If not given, defaults to the user name
+If not given (or empty), defaults to an SHA-1 checksum of the user name, all lowercase
       password: "io8aeHeeja+go3ju"

-      # Optional ... only if required by the target DB
+      # Optional ... only if required by the target DB (i.e. Oracle SID, SQL Server instance name)
-      instance: "myInstance"
+      # instance: "myInstance"

-     # Optional ... only if required by the target DB
+      # Optional ... only if required by the target DB (i.e. PostgreSQL or SQL Server schema name)
-      schema: "public"
+      # schema: "public"

     deuce:
       database: "seconddb"